If you bake sourdough, you've probably been told this sentence at least once:

 "Just discard half your starter."

-That’s a math problem — not a baking requirement.
+This is a math problem — not a baking requirement.

 What Is Sourdough Discard, Really?